-Rebecca Sizelove Senior Research Manager Ipsos Public Affairs 212.584.9253 Rebecca.Sizelove@Ipsos.com Releases are available at: http://www.ipsos-na.com/news/ About Ipsos Ipsos is a leading global survey-based market research company, owned and managed by research professionals that helps interpret, simulate, and anticipate the needs and responses of consumers, customers, and citizens around the world.
+Ipsos is a leading global survey-based market research company, owned and managed by research professionals that helps interpret, simulate, and anticipate the needs and responses of consumers, customers, and citizens around the world.
 Member companies assess market potential and interpret market trends to develop and test emergent or existing products or services, and build brands.
 They also test advertising and study audience responses to various media, and measure public opinion around the globe.
 They help clients create long-term relationships with their customers, stakeholders or other constituencies.
 Ipsos member companies offer expertise in advertising, customer loyalty, marketing, media, and public affairs research, as well as forecasting, modeling, and consulting and offers a full line of custom, syndicated, omnibus, panel, and online research products and services, guided by industry experts and bolstered by advanced analytics and methodologies.
 The company was founded in 1975 and has been publicly traded since 1999.
-In 2010, Ipsos generated global revenues of €1,140.8 million (\$1.6 billion U.S.).
+In 2011, Ipsos generated global revenues of € 1.363 billion (\$1.897 billion U.S.).
 Visit www.ipsos.com to learn more about Ipsos offerings and capabilities.